Ensuring your website’s pages load quickly creates a positive user experience in SEO.

-There’s an importance of using Lab Data as the source.
-Lab data is useful for debugging performance issues, as it is collected in a controlled environment.
-However, it may not capture real-world bottlenecks.
-At seoClarity, we also utilize Lab data as the core measurement as it is the most consistent
+It uses Lab Data as the source, which is useful for debugging performance issues, as it is collected in a controlled environment.

 Field Data, on the other hand, is useful for capturing true, real-world user experience — but has a more limited set of metrics.

 PSI provides both lab and field data about a page.

 With this tool, users can:

 - Review animations

 - Quickly look at core performance issues

 - Identify whether a site’s progressive web apps meet qualifications

 - Easily switch between mobile and desktop browsers to find parity issues

 (Use Lighthouse to improve the quality of your web pages.)